rschristopher/ischristtrue.com/src/ancient-views/index.md

     ![kali](/images/kali.jpg)

 [Kali](https://en.m.wikipedia.org/wiki/Kali) is a Hindu goddess of destruction and creation.
-And for reasons that should surprise no one, Kali symbolism is emerging within western secularism (which otherwise never had much Hindu influence).
+And for reasons that should surprise no one, Kali symbolism is emerging within modern western culture (which otherwise never had much Hindu influence).
-We see this intentionally in the [Rolling Stones Logo](https://en.m.wikipedia.org/wiki/Tongue_and_lips_logo), as well as [Jungian archetypes](https://en.m.wikipedia.org/wiki/Jungian_archetypes) of the "devouring mother", as well as countless novels and comics.
+We see this intentionally in the [Rolling Stones Logo](https://en.m.wikipedia.org/wiki/Tongue_and_lips_logo), as well as in [Jungian archetypes](https://en.m.wikipedia.org/wiki/Jungian_archetypes) such as the "devouring mother", as well as in countless novels and comics.

-While this is arguably a perversion of orthodox Hinduism, the symbolism is clear and even western feminists are appropriating Kali Maa quite explicitly.
+While this is arguably a perversion of orthodox Hinduism, the symbolism is clear and even western feminists are appropriating Kali Maa.

 ???+ example "Ms. magazine cover in 1972"
     ![kali-ms](/images/kali-ms.jpg)